OpenMoonRay/openmoonray-docs/cmd/generate_doc/README.md

 Generates Moonray class documentation by filling in a template using data obtained through the scene_rdl2 Python bindings.

-Out scene_rdl2 python bindings don't work with python-3 atm, because of an import issue.
+Our scene_rdl2 python bindings don't work with python-3 at the moment due to an import issue.
 Be sure to include the following packages in your rez-env cmd:
 ```bash
 rez-env moonshine_usd jinja2 python-2